 Course Director: Dr. James O'Malley

-- Course description: This course forms the third part of a sequence following the revised QBS 120 (Biostatistics I: Theoretical Foundations) and QBS 121 (Biostatistics II: Modeling).
-The first component of the course follows QBS 121 by extending regression methods for analyzing data when the data are statistically dependent.
-This component encompasses clustered, multi-level, longitudinal and other forms of structured data and will focus on hierarchical (mixed-effect) models for accounting for such dependence.
+- Course description: The first component of the course extends regression methods for analyzing data with one or more forms of statistically dependence.
+Clustered, multi-level, longitudinal and other forms of structured data will be discussed along with the appropriate hierarchical (mixed-effect) models for accounting for such dependence.
 Estimation will be performed from a frequentist perspective.
-However, the consideration of random effects and their conditional distribution given that data will set the scene for the following modules.
-Bayesian statistical methods are a feature of this course due to their affinity for solving challenging problems and their ubiquity across modern statistical applications.
-In an extension of QBS 120, Bayesian methodology is carefully developed and compared to the classical (frequentist) approach.
-A variety of applications in which the Bayesian approach is naturally suited are considered.
-Bayesian computation via Markov-chain Monte-Carlo (MCMC) is also developed and illustrated.
-The course concludes network analysis section that includes representation, visualization, and summarization of networks; models of networks; and models of peer effects and social influence processes, and analyses involving multiple networks will be developed.
+The consideration of random effects and their conditional distribution given that data will set the scene for the second major topic.
+Bayesian statistical methods are an important component of the course due to their affinity for solving challenging problems and their ubiquity across modern statistical applications.
+Bayesian methodology is carefully developed and compared to the classical (frequentist) approach using a variety of applications.
+Bayesian computation via Markov-chain Monte-Carlo (MCMC) is developed and illustrated.
+The course concludes with methods for social network analysis including representation, visualization and summarization of networks.
+Statistical models of networks, models of peer effects and social influence processes, and analyses involving multiple networks will be developed.
 The R statistical package will be used throughout with the BUGS/JAGS language also being incorporated to assist the estimation of Bayesian models.

 - Programming: Intermediate proficiency in R.